Stockinbingal railway station

-Stockinbingal is a former passenger railway station on the Lake Cargelligo railway line in New South Wales, Australia.
+Stockinbingal is a disused passenger railway station on the Lake Cargelligo railway line in New South Wales, Australia.
 The station opened in 1893 and closed to passenger services in 1983.
 The station survives largely intact, in good condition, as a safeworking location.
 Stockinbingal is the junction location of the cross country line to Parkes on the Broken Hill line.

 The station still has a short crossing loop, and a junction for the line to Temora.